 Parking is at a small area just off the road at Grid Ref : SH317926 (Lat : 53.4039°N, Lon : 4.5327°W), from where a narrow kissing gate opens to a footpath which follows a small stream to Hen Borth and Porth Tywodog.
 Carmel Head and neighbouring beaches can then be reached by following the coastal path westwards.

-These beaches are situated at the north-west tip of Anglesey.
-Porth Newydd (above) is a beach of small shingle and rocks with some small patches of sand.
+After the wide bay of Porth Tywodog, the next cove is Porth Newydd (Grid Ref : SH306929) - a small shingle cove backed by grassy banks.
+The next cove is Porth Padrig (above) - a beach of small shingle and rocks with some small patches of sand.
 On the western side of the bay is a mine adit, which can be explored with the aid of a torch.
-It divides into two passages after a short distance, the longer of the two having a total length of about 20 yards.
-Access to the shore from the coast path is a rough but easy path, following a small stream.
-The beach looks out towards the island of West Mouse.
+This divides into two passages after a short distance, the longer of the two having a total length of about 20 yards.
+Access to the shore from the coastal path is a rough but easy path, following a small stream.
+The beach looks out towards the island of West Mouse (Maen y Bugail).